venkateswarapola/php/README.md

 1. Use ajax call to send and recieve data between the frontend and the backend.

 # Finally put a pull request to this repository once everything is done (also include the readme).

+## Questions asked

+1. Should we take data from user in task 2 to insert in table ?
+Ans : **YES**

+2. What is ajax call?
+Ans : Google it you will find it.